West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 SNR screen shows the SNR for all the channels at once.
 As mentioned above, the SNR is critical for reception so we will start with that screen.

+The meter displays the signal level on all three of the signal measurements screens.
+If the meter is displaying signal levels as dBmv instead of the dBm units this document uses, just press the stylus on the word **dBmv** on the screen and the meter will flip back to showing dBm.

 [comment]: # (TODO: Channel 9 (far right) is marginal because it's between 20 25.)
 [comment]: # (TODO: Add another screen to show Channel 9.)